Travel Advisory El Salvador

 Located in San Luis Talpa (40 km from San Salvador)

 Ilopango International Airport (charter flights):

 American dollar (USD)

+The cuisine of El Salvador is a blend of Spanish and indigenous cultures.
 Corn, beans and tomatoes are in almost all dishes Soups and seafood are also very popular.

 There are no vaccinations required to enter El Salvador.
 However, you are advised to take precautions against Tetanus, Diphtheria, Pertussis, Measles, Mumps, Rubella, Polio.
 A vaccination certificate is required when you arrive from a Yellow Fever infected area.
 Furthermore, you are advised to discuss your travel plans with a health- care provider to determine which vaccinations you might need.

 While traveling in El Salvador, you are advised to avoid tap water, fountain drinks and ice cubes.
 It is advisable to only drink bottled or boiled water.